 Divorce is hard on anyone—navigating the emotional and logistical challenges of ending a marriage can be overwhelming.
-When children are involved, parents have the additional challenge of ensuring that their kids feel loved and supported throughout the process.
+When there's children involved, parents have the additional challenge of ensuring that their children feel loved and supported throughout the process.

 By using the strategies discussed below, parents can work towards creating a stable and nurturing environment that will help their children thrive despite the inevitable changes that divorce brings.

-If you and your spouse have separated or started the divorce process, your kids probably know something's going on.
-Every family is different, and the best approach to telling your kids about the impending divorce will depend on their age and maturity.
+If you and your spouse have separated or have started the divorce process, your kids probably have already caught onto the idea that something's going on.
+Every family is different, and your approach to telling your kids about the impending divorce is highly dependent on their age and maturity.
 But in most families, it's a good idea to share news about the divorce sooner rather than later.

 Here are some ways to soften the blow: